-The schedule control has a context menu with default options to manipulate (add/edit/delete) appointments, change other settings like switching between the current views and time mode, and add custom menu options.
+The jQuery schedule control has a context menu with default options to manipulate (add/edit/delete) appointments, change other settings like switching between the current views and time mode, and add custom menu options.

 The appointment categorize option allows the user to differentiate each appointment type by its color.
 It has been provided with complete customization options.
 Appointments can be categorized either through a context menu option or through the normal appointment window with categorize settings.
 The option also extends to the level of applying multiple categories to the same appointment.